exonum/exonum-doc/src/get-started/create-service.md

 ```

 For money transfer transaction we also will check that sender is not the
-receiver to prevent useless transactions flood.
+receiver, because the implementation below will create money out of nowhere if
+sender is equal to receiver

 This transaction also adds `100` to the balance of wallet.
-For demonstration
-we don't add transaction to change this balance directly.
-But the balance
-could be changed with a transfer transactions.

 `TxTransfer` transaction finds two wallets for both sides of a transfer
 transaction.
 If they have been found it checks the balance of the sender and if